chibiboba/JS-120/Exam Part 2/Prompts.md

 Lets set the `name`parameter as a property on the instance object.

 - constructor names are capitalized.
-- we use `this` to set instance object's properties and methods.
+- we use `this` to set the instance object's properties and methods (assign the instance properties to the arguments).

 ```js
 function Animals(name) {